agritheory/check_run/docs/version-13/configuration.md

 The options that show in the dropdown for `Mode of Payment` in a check run are determined by the `Mode of Payment` documents you have created in your ERPNext site.
 The Check Run application includes new fields in the `Supplier` and `Employee` doctypes to specify a default `Mode of Payment`.
 If populated, this option will show automatically in a check run for any payables owed to that party.

-[TODO: are these added via demo data or included in Check Run?
-If included, any additional configuration needed for these to work (like credit card)?]
+[TODO: any additional configuration needed for these to work (like credit card)?]

-If you need to add a new `Mode of Payment`, Check Run includes a new field for the `type` of the payment.
-You can specify this from the following options:

-- Cash
-- Bank
-- General
-- Phone
-- Electronic

 ## Supplier Configuration